 The purpose of this study is to provide information on these experiences so that we can inform policy makers, teachers, medical professionals, school guidance counsellors etc. so that they can better understand and support these teenagers and subsequent women.

-And if you are willing to be interviewed by Skype or in person, or whichever way is suitable for you, or if you would like more information on this research, please email me at: email@example.com
+If you experienced a gestnatal death whilst in secondary school and are willing to be interviewed, or if you would like more information on this research, please email me at: firstname.lastname@example.org